 The Start menu in Windows 7 has been completely reworked and has been met with several criticisms.
 No longer does the Start menu use fly-outs and scroll-outs to show you what shortcuts to programs and folders you have on your computer.

 Now you must use a more conservative folder system that forces you to use a scroll bar to access shortcuts that can’t be displayed because you’ve reached the maximum number that can be shown at one time.
-Luckily, if you really like the Windows XP Start menu, there is a way to make the Windows 7 Start menu behave like XP.
+However, if you really like the Windows XP Start menu, there are ways to make the Windows 7 Start menu behave like XP.

 6. Ribbon